Entropy as a Topological Operad Derivation: Background: Operads and Their Representations

-\section{Background: Operads and their Representations}
+\section{Background: Operads and Their Representations}

 In an introduction to operads, it is helpful to first think about algebras.
 An algebra $A$ is a vector space $V$ equipped with a bilinear map $\mu\colon V\times V\to V$ thought of as multiplication.
-Depending on whether $\mu$ satisfies a particular equation, the algebra might be given a name.
-For instance, if $\mu(v,w)=\mu(w,v)$ for all $v,w\in V$, then $A$ is called a \textit{commutative algebra}; if $\mu(\mu(u,v),w)=\mu(u,\mu(v,w))$ for all $u,v,w\in V$, then $A$ is a called an \textit{associative algebra}; and so on.
+Depending on whether $\mu$ satisfies a particular {relation}, the algebra {will usually be described by an approriate qualifier}.
+For instance, if $\mu(v,w)=\mu(w,v)$ for all $v,w\in V$, then $A$ is called a \textit{commutative algebra}; if $\mu(\mu(u,v),w)=\mu(u,\mu(v,w))$ for all $u,v,w\in V$, then $A$ is a called an \textit{associative algebra}, and so on.
 Behind each of these algebras is a particular operad that encodes the behavior of the multiplication map $\mu$.
-To motivate the formal definition, it is helpful to visualize $\mu$ as a planar binary rooted tree and more generally to imagine an arbitrary $n$-to-1 map, or $n$-ary operation, as a planar rooted tree with $n$ leaves.
+To motivate the formal definition, it is helpful to visualize $\mu$ as a planar binary rooted tree and more generally to imagine an arbitrary $n$-ary operation as a planar rooted tree with $n$ leaves.
 There is a natural way to compose such operations.
-For instance, when $f$ is a $3$-ary operation and $g$ is a $4$-ary operation, they may be composed to obtain a $6$-ary operation by using the output of $g$ as one of the inputs of $f$ as illustrated in Figure \ref{fig:operads}.
+For instance, when $f$ is a $3$-ary operation and $g$ is a $4$-ary operation, they may be composed to obtain a $6$-ary operation by using the output of $g$ as one of the inputs of $f$ as illustrated in Figure~\ref{fig:operads}.
 There $g$ has been grafted into the \textit{second} leaf of the tree associated to $f$, and so we denote that choice with the subscript ``$\circ_2$'' in the figure.
 There are two other composites $f\circ_1g$ and $f \circ_3 g$, which are not shown but are obtained similarly.